Code for BTV - Building Tools for Civic Good

-We're Civic Hackers
+We're Civic Technologists

 Our strength is in the passion and diversity of our membership.
 Though most of our work produces digital products, we draw on the expertise of all types.
 For example, members with a background in geography coordinated vermonters in a disaster mapping event following super typhoon Haiyan.
 Teachers and naturalists worked alongside coders to build Lakecraft, an educational Minecraft world that replicates the Lake Champlain basin.
 Other projects have been built with help from hospital workers, farmers, social workers, librarians, fishermen and many, many others.